CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 Given the pain points listed above and the overlap of functionality between `<Dialog>` and `<Drawer>`, it's suggested the Design System lessen its reliance on third-party libraries by using the native `<dialog>` element for these components instead.

-The recommended implementation is to create one internal wrapping `<_Dialog>` component, which houses the `<dialog>` element and provides props that control styling and User interaction (i.e., if background content remains interactive).
+The recommended implementation is to create one internal wrapping `<NativeDialog>` component, which houses the `<dialog>` element and provides props that control styling and User interaction (i.e., if background content remains interactive).
 This component would also manage elevation and focus trapping behavior.

 Implementation of this component should not change the current component APIs for `<Drawer>` and `<Dialog>`.